ivangfr/springboot-jsoup-html-parser/README.md

     docker stop game-score-api
     ```

-- Stop and remove docker-compose containers, networks and volumes
+- Stop and remove docker-compose containers, network and volumes by running the command below.
+Make sure you are in `springboot-jsoup-html-parser` root folder
   ```
   docker-compose down -v
   ```